IBM/cpd-workshop-health-care/README.md

 # cpd-workshop-health-care
-Health Care workshop on Cloud Pak for Data
+Cloud Pak for Data on-prem workshop with health care use case